DanielYatali/DanielYatali/README.md

 My name is Daniel Yatali and I am an Aspiring `blank` Developer.

-Not sure which road I would like to take on my coding journey so I am trying everying😧
+Not sure which road I would like to take on my coding journey so I am trying everything😧

 ### About Me
 I am currently studing Computer Science at the Univeristy of the West Indies `🇹🇹` 📚.